netzero-labs/netzero-labs/docs/subscription/NetzeroUpdate.md

 an email reminder.
 To avoid interruption of automations, subscribe before that date.
 You can subscribe now to support Netzero early.

-Note: if you subscribe early, your subscription will be extended (renewal date delayed) to account for the initial trial period until August 1, 2025; this extension of up to two months will happen within 48 hours of subscribing, and you will get an email confirmation.

 You may need to update the app manually from the app store to subscribe, subscriptions are available in versions 2.1.0 and above.
 To subscribe, go to **Settings > Subscription**.